 Sometimes I think I am like a cow.
 I ruminate over things, chewing my thoughts this way and that.
 Trying to extract something good out of them.

-Much of my life I have spent time working on farms, I even have a University Degree in Agriculture.
+Much of my life I have worked on farms, I even have a University Degree in Agriculture.
 I humorously call this my first degree in pastoral care.

 Cows sit out in the field and chew the cud.

 With their mouth’s moving from side to side they chew food that has already eaten.
 Cows and sheep are ruminants and have four stomachs, so they eat their fill then they chew it later, colloquially known as ‘Chewing the cud.’

 Rumination, according to Wiki is defined in this way

 Rumination is the compulsively focused attention on the symptoms of one’s distress, and on its possible causes and consequences, as opposed to its solutions.
 Rumination is similar to worry except rumination focuses on bad feelings and experiences from the past, whereas worry is concerned with potential adverse events in the future.
 Both rumination and worry are associated with anxiety and other negative emotional states.